francoiducat/spring-academy/README.md

 @ContextConfiguration(classes={TestConfig.class})
 ```

-- `@SpringJunitConfig` without config class specified in () is possible but need to add an inner static class with the config in this testclass.
+- `@SpringJunitConfig` without config class specified in () is possible but need to add an inner static class with the config in this test class.
 - `@TestPropertySource(properties = "", locations = "")`
 - `@ActiveProfiles({"test","jdbc"})`: bean associated to that profil + not associated to any profile
 - `@Sql({"schema.sql","data.sql"})`